omega8cc/boa/README.txt

 ### $ bash OCTOPUS.sh.txt
 ###
 ### For complete installation instructions see docs/INSTALL.txt
+### For recipe on local working install see docs/HINTS.txt
 ###

 Barracuda will be still the main script for base system